-This interim report provides an update on the Commission's views to date to facilitate stakeholder consultation and feedback.
+On 17 April the AEMC published a directions paper which provides an update on the Commission's analysis and findings to date to facilitate stakeholder consultation and feedback.

-- the following Finkel Panel recommendations: the need for a strategic reserve, development of ways to facilitate demand response in the wholesale market and the suitability of day-ahead markets.
+- development of ways to facilitate demand response in the wholesale market

-Submissions are due by 6 February 2018, with this date based on the need to meet the COAG Energy Council’s timeframes for its implementation plan for the Independent Review into the Future Security of the National Electricity Market
+Submissions are due by 18 May 2018, with this date based on the need to meet the COAG Energy Council’s timeframes for its implementation plan for the Independent Review into the Future Security of the National Electricity Market.

-.
-We are conscious that this consultation period includes the holiday period and so we encourage stakeholders to meet with us – please contact Sarah-Jane Derby on 02 8296 7823 or firstname.lastname@example.org
+We encourage stakeholders to meet with us – please contact Sarah-Jane Derby on 02 8296 7823 or firstname.lastname@example.org.

-Over the past 18 months, a series of events (such as the load shedding in South Australia and NSW in February 2017), as well as numerous policy debates (for example, the Energy Security Board advice on the national energy guarantee) have led to a greater focus on reliability in the NEM.
+Over the past couple of years, a series of events, such as the load shedding in South Australia and NSW in February 2017, as well as numerous policy debates and announcements (for example, the Energy Security Board’s national energy guarantee) have led to a greater focus on reliability in the national electricity market (NEM).

-The Commission published its terms of reference on 11 July 2017 and published an issues paper on 22 August 2017.
-We received 18 submissions to the issues paper, which can be found below.
+The Commission published its terms of reference on 11 July 2017, published an issues paper on 22 August 2017 and an interim report on 19 December 2017.
+We received 18 submissions to the issues paper and 31 submissions to the interim report which can be found below.

 Reference Group, Technical Working Group and other collaboration

 The Commission has set up a Reference Group to provide high-level input into the review and a Technical Working Group to provide technical advice.